eyereece/tensor-compiler/README.md

 # You can also run from the python script: deep-learning-compiler/src/tests/Correctness/verify_tiled_matmul.py
 # Make sure to update the configs based on your processor's cache size
 ```

-### Implementation Deep Dive
----
-I have written a series of articles on the implementation details of the project available here:
-1. Building my first MLIR-based Tensor Compiler
-2. Building a minimal MLIR Pipeline from ONNX to LLVM JIT
-3. Implementing Linear Layers and Memory Optimizations on MLIR
-4. Performance Analysis and Testing